 Take the example of Whirlpool, the multinational leader in appliance manufacturing.
 As the company’s 100th anniversary approached, History Factory was hired to help reimagine the corporate story, which previously had focused on North America.
 The company believed—and History Factory concurred—that the rags-to-riches, bootstrap story of Midwestern entrepreneurs might not resonate in new regions such as Latin America and India or highlight Whirlpool as a truly global industry leader.
 Through careful archival research and a worldwide archival discovery program, we retooled the story with a more global focus.
 The results were a coffee-table history publication, a content bank featuring global stories of innovation, and a new training initiative that informed and inspired the global workforce.
 This comprehensive campaign allowed the company to begin its second century on a solidly global footing.

-We always recommend that organizations start any anniversary planning as early as possible.
+We always recommend that organizations start to think about and plan any 100-year company celebration idea as early as possible.
 Since centennials tend to be bigger and broader than most milestones, it makes sense to allow as much lead time as possible.
-Doing that, and bearing in mind the 10 suggestions in this article, should lead to a highly successful 100th anniversary program for any organization.
+Doing that, and bearing in mind the 10 suggestions in this article, should lead to a highly successful 100th-anniversary program for any organization.

-For ideas on how to celebrate an upcoming corporate milestone, check out our comprehensive guide to company anniversaries.
+For more 100-year company celebration ideas for an upcoming corporate milestone, check out our comprehensive guide to company anniversaries.